webmin/authentic-theme/README.md

 Theme has configurable options.
 There, as well, you can upload custom _logos_ and code custom _styles.css_, _scripts.js_ and _scripts.pl_.

 ### How do I execute shell command using search field?
 Type `!` in search, followed by your command.
 Example: `!ls /root`.
-It's required to have _Command Shell_ module available.
+It's required to have _Terminal_ or _Command Shell_ module available.

 ## Extended support for bundled/third-party modules